 It is possible for a person to struggle with a mixture of both phonetic and phonemic.

-With me cluttering was coupled with my speech sound disorder.
-When I was a child I did speak really fast and had a tendency to repeat myself in order to be understood.
+For me, cluttering was coupled with my speech sound disorder.
+When I was a child, I spoke really fast, and I had a tendency to repeat myself in order to be understood.
 This was a tendency I had to overcome in order to deal with my speech sound disorder.

 Do you personally know of anyone who has a speech disorder?

-Lisps are a speech impediment most common among children who are struggling to produce certain speech sounds.
+A lisp is a speech impediment that can be common among children who are struggling to produce certain speech sounds.

 There are four aspects to a lisp: